Overseas Tankship (UK) Ltd v Morts Dock and Engineering Co Ltd: Facts

-Overseas Tankship had a ship, the Wagon Mound, docked in Sydney Harbour in October 1951.
-The crew had carelessly allowed furnace oil (also referred to as Bunker oil) to leak from their ship.
-The oil drifted under a wharf thickly coating the water and the shore where other ships were being repaired.
-Hot metal produced by welders using oxyacetylene torches on the respondent's timber wharf (Mort's Dock) at Sheerlegs Wharf fell on floating cotton waste which ignited the oil on the water.
+In October 1951, Wagon Mound, a ship of Overseas Tankship, docked in Sydney Harbour.
+The crew allowed furnace oil, also referred to as Bunker oil, to leak from the ship, and it drifted under a wharf, thickly coating the water and the shore where other ships were being repaired.
+Hot metal produced by welders using oxyacetylene torches on the respondent's timber wharf (Mort's Dock) at Sheerlegs Wharf fell on floating cotton waste, igniting the oil on the water.
 The wharf and ships moored there sustained substantial fire damage.
-In an action by Mort's Dock for damages for negligence it was found as a fact that the defendants did not know and could not reasonably have been expected to know that the oil was capable of being set alight when spread on water.
+In an action by Mort's Dock for damages for negligence, it was found as a fact that the defendants did not know and could not reasonably have been expected to know that the oil was capable of being set alight when spread on water.
 The dock owners knew the oil was there, and continued to use welders.

 The leading case on proximate cause was Re Polemis, which held that a defendant can be deemed liable for all consequences flowing from his negligent conduct regardless of how unforeseeable such consequences are.
 As this case was binding in Australia, its rule was followed by the New South Wales Court of Appeal.
 The defendant appealed to the Privy Council.